ChrisMilner/spotipi-2/README.md

 # Spotipi 2
 > Display Spotify cover art on your Raspberry Pi connected LED matrix display

-This project is inspired by and based upon [ryanwa18/spotipi](https://github.com/ryanwa18/spotipi) :pray:
+This project is inspired by, and based upon [ryanwa18/spotipi](https://github.com/ryanwa18/spotipi) :pray:

+It aims to simplify the original project, and make the setup process easier.

 ## Setup